Special Interest Groups

 Chapters are the "local neighborhoods" of ACM.
 They serve as activity hubs for ACM members and the computing community at large, offering seminars, presentations, and opportunities to meet peers and experts in many computing fields.

 Volunteer commitment and coordination is the foundation that makes an ACM conference successful.
-ACM provides a comprehensive resource manual with instructions and best practices to help create the best possible event.
+ACM provides a comprehensive planning guide with instructions and best practices to help create the best possible event.

 Best Paper Awards are presented at many ACM conferences to authors whose work represents groundbreaking research in their respective areas.
 By recognizing these select papers for their ingenuity and importance, ACM highlights some of the theoretical and practical innovations that are likely to shape the future of computing.